matt-marko/raytracer/README.md

 R is the unit vector of reflection, and

-L is the unit vector representing the direction of the light ray.
+L is the unit vector directed from the light source to the point p on the surface of the sphere.